yenicibaha/twitter_clone/README.md

 .env
 ----------------
 .env file connects app to the database.
-So create a .env file in the 'server' folder and add the id in below into the .env file.
+So create a .env file in the 'server' folder and add the id below into the .env file.

-id:

-MONGO = mongodb+srv://BurakEmreBaha:um2Y3AJnsOcRXAOT@twitter-cluster.s4img8f.mongodb.net/?retryWrites=true&w=majority&appName=twitter-cluster
-JWT=Burak23Emre000Baha511